Wanaiysha/Changing-nuclear-network-rate/Readme.md

 - CHANGING NUCLEAR REACTION SOURCES / REFERENCES

+  How code setup the network.
+By default
+  1. Charged particle reactions computed by analytic formula in VITAL module, whenever T is switched to F, they interpolated via NACRE/REACLIB TABLE.
+  3. Special reactions interpolated from tables (C12-C12,C-O,O16-O16) in VITAL module.
+  4. Neutron capture (n,g) interpolated from table in KADONIS module, whenever not available, from REACLIB table.
+  5. Reverse reaction from REVERSE module.
+  6. Proton Capture (p,g), from REACLIB and ILIADIS
+  7. Beta Decay from fuller & fowler 1985 (light isotopes, up to Fe)

+* REACLIB*
 To set reactions to read from specific REACLIB Table.
 Replacing nuclear table source can be done by setting the index_reaclib = '' in the ppn_physics.input.
 Currently '2' is the default.
 You can replace this by other table or simply add another case(4) in the reaclib.F90 .Be carefull with the new arrays in the new table implementation and corresponds reaclib partition function files(winvn).
 Below are the available sources.
 ```